 - Most RVs come with only a single 12 volt battery at 80 to 100 amp hours.
 Boondockers will need a minimum of 200 amp hours of battery power, preferably 400.
 Read, “How Much Battery Power for Boondocking Will I Need?“

 - Most RVs come with inadequate battery charging systems.
-Most RVs are equipped with an AC-to-DC converter that sends only a trickle charge of power (2 to 10 amps) to the battery, with AC power coming from either shore cord or generator.
+Manufacturers will install an AC-to-DC converter that sends only a trickle charge of power (2 to 10 amps) to the battery, with AC power coming from either shore cord or generator.
 A few RVs come with “smart converters” that can send as much as 60-90 amps on bulk charging, and then drop down to 10 amps or even 2 amps, to top off.
+If you plan to boondock full time, you will need a charging system that can recharge your batteries properly to maximize their lifespan.
+This is a complex study that requires knowing the charging specifications of your battery brand and model, and then finding a replacement AC-to-DC converter that will charge at those specifications.

 What’s your total?